devale/AOC2020/README.md

 https://adventofcode.com/2020

-started a bit late, on 20201204. still, nice project to add some code skills :)
+started a bit late (20201204). still, nice project to learn & improve some coding :)

 ## day 1
 used some nested list comprehensions to get the result.